-The Company's Board of Directors approved these annual consolidated financial statements on May 30th, 2023.
+The Company's Board of Directors approved these interim condensed consolidated financial statements on August 21st, 2023.
 These interim condensed consolidated financial statements have been prepared in accordance with the following significant accounting policies that have been applied consistently to all the periods presented.